hnvt1989/MyProject/README.md

 MyProject
 ===========
 This is my personal project.
 It is a small e-commerce website.
-You can view the live version of the website here:
+You can view the live version of the website here (sorry but the site is in vietnamese :( )

 http://jashopvn.com/
 ==================